brian-team/briansimulator.org/posts/2021/bug-hunt-episode-1-broken-latex-output-for-equations/index.md

 Now, how can we check that we are not using `sympy.latex` directly on strings elsewhere in the code?
 Of course we could search for calls to `latex` in the source code and verify them manually, but there's another neat trick we can use, so called ["monkey patching"](https://en.wikipedia.org/wiki/Monkey_patch).

 I am going to run Brian's test suite, or at least the "codegen-independent" part, i.e. the part that does not test the full code generation machinery.
 Converting equations to LaTeX belongs into this category.
 However, before running this test I will "monkey patch" the `sympy.latex` function so that it fails if it gets called for a string – otherwise it does the same thing as the original function.
-Note that I have to do this before importing `brian2`, because otherwise `brian2` would important the original `sympy.latex` function before I can patch it.
+Note that I have to do this before importing `brian2`, because otherwise `brian2` would import the original `sympy.latex` function before I can patch it.
 We also need to switch off [pytest](https://docs.pytest.org/)'s parallel testing, because otherwise tests will be executed in independent processes that do not make use of our carefully patched function.

 Here's the patch and the test run:
 ```Python